ImperialCollegeLondon/MSE404-MM/docs/labs/lab06/readme.md

        the one obtained using doubly degenerate bands.

         !!!
 Warning "Warning"
-            While in the case of the O2 molecule discussed above, we were able to get our calculations to converge by smearing the occupancies and not using spin polarization instead of using spin polarization, in the case of iron, it will still be a metal when you use spin polarization, so you should not remove the input variables associated with this.
+            Note that iron remains a metal in its magnetic configuration.
+So you need keep the input variables associated with smearing the occupancies even if you are running a spin-polarized calculation for iron.

         ??? success "Answer"
             The total energy becomes -55.52528589 Ry.
 Almost identical to the